-This documentation applies to version 19, released Sep 2018.
-The version number is shown in the footer of every page when logged into Red Pill.
+Choose the version of the documentation that applies to your trial.
+The version number is shown in the footer of every page when logged into a Red Pill application.

 Getting started

 Accessing the system

 The Access application is the gateway for Red Pill and randomisation systems.
 The web address will be contained in automated emails sent out when a new user account is created.